Old State House (Boston): The Massachusetts Town House: seat of colony government 1713–1776

-The previous building, the wooden Town House of 1657, had burned in the fire of 1711.
-Today's brick Old State House was built in 1712–13, and possibly designed by Robert Twelves.
+The previous building was the wooden Town House of 1657 which burned in the fire of 1711.
+Today's brick Old State House was built in 1712–1713, and possibly designed by Robert Twelves.
 Some historians credit Thomas Dawes with being the architect, but he was of a later generation.
-His contributions probably came in about 1772, after a four-year period of the General Assembly having to meet in Cambridge due to British use of the building as a military barrack (which resulted in considerable damage).
-A notable feature was the pair of seven-foot tall wooden figures depicting a lion and unicorn, symbols of the British monarchy.
-A Royal Coat of Arms was later removed from Council Chambers during the Revolution by Loyalist fleeing the then colony and now located at Trinity Anglican Church in Saint John, New Brunswick since 1791.
+His contributions probably came in about 1772, after a four-year period of the General Assembly having to meet in Cambridge due to British use of the building as a military barracks, which resulted in considerable damage.
+A notable feature is the pair of seven-foot tall wooden figures depicting a lion and unicorn, symbols of the British monarchy.
+A Royal Coat of Arms was removed from Council Chambers during the Revolution by Loyalists fleeing Boston; it has been at Trinity Anglican Church in Saint John, New Brunswick since 1791.
 The coat of arms is now in the nave having survived the fire at Trinity in 1877.

 The building housed a Merchant's Exchange on the first floor and warehouses in the basement.
-On the second floor, the east side contained the Council Chamber of the Royal Governor while the west end of the second floor contained chambers for the Courts of Suffolk County and the Massachusetts Supreme Judicial Court.
-The central portion contained the chambers for the elected Massachusetts legislature, the General Court.
-This chamber is notable for including public galleries, the first known example of such a feature being included in a chamber for elected officials in the English-speaking world.
+The east side of the second floor contained the Council Chamber of the Royal Governor, while the west end contained chambers for the Courts of Suffolk County and the Massachusetts Supreme Judicial Court.
+The central portion contained the chambers for the Massachusetts General Court.
+This chamber is notable for including public galleries, the first example of such being included in a chamber for elected officials.

-The interior was rebuilt in 1748, after a fire in 1747 (the brick walls of the 1712–13 building survived the fire).
-NIST researchers have also researched the effects of the Cape Ann earthquake of 1755 on the building's foundation and walls given the age of the structure.
+The interior was rebuilt in 1748, after a fire in 1747; the exterior brick walls survived the fire.
+NIST researchers have also researched the effects of the Cape Ann earthquake of 1755 on the building's foundation and walls, given the age of the structure.

-In 1755, Spencer Phips, Lieutenant Governor of the Province of Massachusetts Bay, signed a Proclamation at the Old State House calling on all “settlers” to hunt and murder Penobscot men, women and children in exchange for pay and land.
+In 1755, Spencer Phips, Lieutenant Governor of the Province of Massachusetts Bay, signed a Proclamation at the Old State House calling on all settlers to hunt and murder Penobscot men and women in exchange for pay and land.
 The Proclamation was one of more than 100 government-issued scalp bounties issued in the United States between 1675 and 1885.
-In 2021, Penobscot Nation leaders and their children visited the Old State House to read the Proclamation out loud, which was featured in the short documentary Bounty.
+In 2021, Penobscot Nation leaders and their children visited the Old State House to read the proclamation out loud.

 In 1761, James Otis argued against the Writs of Assistance in the Royal Council Chamber.
-Though he lost the case, Otis influenced public opinion in a way that contributed to the American Revolution; John Adams later wrote of that speech, "Then and there ... the child independence was born."
+He lost the case, but he influenced public opinion in a way that contributed to the American Revolution.
+John Adams later wrote of that speech, "Then and there ... the child independence was born."

-On March 5, 1770, the Boston Massacre occurred in front of the building on Devonshire Street.
+On March 5, 1770, the Boston Massacre occurred near the front of the building on Devonshire Street.
 Lieutenant Governor Thomas Hutchinson stood on the building's balcony to speak to the people, ordering the crowd to return to their homes.